 This post may contain affiliate links for your convenience.
 If you make a purchase through one of my links I will earn a small commission at no additional cost to you.

 Hi crafty friends!
-In this tutorial, I’m going to show you how to make knockout designs in Cricut design space.
-I didn’t write about knockout designs on my recent post about how to edit text in design space because they take a little more explanation.
+In this tutorial, I’m going to show you how to make knockout designs in Cricut design space with the 2022 update.
+I didn’t write about knockout designs in my recent post about how to edit text in design space because they take a little more explanation.
 But I’ve had a lot of questions about it since then, so it’s time to get them answered.

 Knockout designs are where you combine two different designs into one.
 You can knockout an image to form parts of the text like this….

 Or you can knockout text and place text inside of different text like this.

 So let’s get to it.